Political Science (PSC)

 PSC 483.
 Model United Nations.
 3 Hours.

 This course prepares students for the National Model United Nations conference in NYC.
 The course increases the understanding of the United Nations, global problems, negotiation techniques, and role-simulations.
 Course Information: Students may take the course once as credit for the Political Science program and undergraduates may repeat the course once as a non-political science elective.
 Graduate students may not repeat the course.
-Prerequisite: PSC 478 and instructor permission are required.
+Prerequisites: PSC 478 and instructor permission are required.

 PSC 485.
 Closing Seminar.
 2 Hours.